mikeal/multiblock/README.md

 Since the CID Set is addressed separately, it can easily be loaded separately.

+## `multiblock` - multiformat identifier for this protocol

+Used for CID's that are the multihash of the CID Set + Block Set.

+These can be used as a secure means of one-to-one mapping of this data structure to inclusion proofs.
+As an example, if this data were zero-filled to meet the minimum size for a Piece CID in Filecoin, the corresponding Piece CID would map one-to-one with a `multiblock` CID and this fact is cryptographically secure.

 ## `vch` - Verifiable CAR Header

 It's tempting to skip striaght to deterministic CAR files, but we